 What goes up must come down!
 Always hang on to your boxes as you will need them for storage when it’s time to pack everything away.
 You could use other boxes but your tree and baubles are guaranteed to fit in their original boxes.

-Trees traditionally go up at the beginning of Advent which is the 4th Sunday before Christmas.
+Trees traditionally go up at the beginning of Advent which is the fourth Sunday before Christmas.
 But it’s up to you when you put up and decorate your tree.
-Some people favour 13 December, twelve days before Christmas.
+Some people favour the 13th December (twelve days before Christmas).
 Choose a day or evening when you have the time to enjoy decorating the tree with your family.

 According to tradition, trees should be taken down 12 days after Christmas.
-That would be 5 January, but some people count 12 days from Boxing Day and so 12th Night would therefore fall on 6 January.
+That would be the 5th January, but some people count 12 days from Boxing Day and so the twelfth night would therefore fall on 6th January.
 In truth, the best time to take down your tree is when you have the time to do it!

 When decorating your tree, you should dress it with your lights first and then add your other decorations.
 It’s easiest to add any tinsel or garlands last of all.